PriyaArunKannan/Python_Insurance/README.markdown

    ```

 3. **Download Dataset**:
-   - Download the dataset from the provided link and extract `insurance_dataset.csv` to the `data/` folder.
+   - Download the dataset from the provided link and extract `train.csv` to the `data/` folder.

 4. **Run EDA and Training** (optional, for experimentation):
-   - Open `notebooks/eda_and_training.ipynb` in Jupyter Notebook for interactive EDA and model training.
    - Alternatively, run:
      ```bash
      python src/train.py